zizhendeng/zizhendeng.github.io/_portfolio/portfolio-2.md

 4.The manifestation of various cognitive dimensions when social resilience is low:

-  By observing the changes of various cognitive dimensions and social resilience over time, it is found that when social resilience is low, people's analytical thinking declines.
+Observing the fluctuations in diverse cognitive dimensions and social resilience over time, it becomes apparent that a **decline** in people's **analytical thinking** occurs when social resilience is low.

 <img src='/images/Re_SR_4.png'>

 5.The impact of different disturbances on social resilience:

-  There are three disturbances to the social cognitive network, which are to delete nodes (eliminate a certain cognitive dimension), delete edges (eliminate the association between two cognitive dimensions), Perturb the weights of all edges (the social environment has changed dramatically).
+There are three disturbances to the social cognitive network, which are to delete nodes (eliminate a certain cognitive dimension), delete edges (eliminate the association between two cognitive dimensions), perturb the weights of all edges (the social environment has changed dramatically).
 By implementing the above three perturbations on the social cognitive network and observing the changes in the effective state, we found that deleting a certain cognitive dimension has the greatest impact on social resilience and is most likely to lead to social collapse.

 <img src='/images/Re_SR_5.png'>